konsumer/libuwsc/README.md

 A Lightweight and fully asynchronous WebSocket client library based on [libev] for Embedded Linux.
 And provide Lua-binding.

+This has been modified to conditionally check if it's being built in emscripten, and use the browser API for websockets, if it has.

+This will allow for websocet clients that work in love/lovejs, for example.

 # Why should I choose libev?
  libev tries to follow the UNIX toolbox philosophy of doing one thing only, as good as possible.